altocodenl/acweb/blog/20200720-one-thing-well.md

 Focus on doing one thing well.
-That's the only focus we should have.
+That's what matters.
 #One thing well

 *"Customers don’t want your product or what it does; they want help making themselves better (i.e., they want to transform a life-situation, make progress)."* (1)